 Interviews for the British Council normally take place over the phone and will give you a chance to convey your skills and experience in more detail.

 As part of the interview process, you may be asked to complete a numerical, verbal, logical or situational judgement test (depending on the area that you are applying to).

-Our logical practice test pack is suitable for preparing for the The British Council logical test.
+Our situational judgement practice test pack is suitable for preparing for the The British Council Situational Judgement test.

 Like most situational judgement tests, the one used by The British Council looks at how you would handle and respond to typical, and rare, situations and scenarios that occur in the workplace.
 The situational judgement test will be assessing your speed and accuracy.
 The answers are multiple choice and you should try to work quickly within the time limit, but also accurately.
 Negative marking is unlikely to be used but do not guess answers, as this will show up in your accuracy score.
 With practice you will become familiar with the type of situational judgement tests used by organisations such as The British Council.

 Situational judgement tests and who uses them

 Companies are using situational judgement tests more and more in their application process that candidates must go through.
 A person's score in a situational judgement test is a good indicator of how closely their attitudes and responses to situations mimics those of the company they've applied to.
 This is important in any sector or position.